SkyhighSecurity/ScannerAPI-Python/README.md

+# PYTHON CONVERSION - WORK IN PROGRESS

+# Dev Notes

+- ICAPClient Class: Handles ICAP protocol communication with the ICAP server using socket programming.

+- MVCConnection Class: Manages authentication with Skyhigh IAM and Skyhigh Cloud services.
+This class stores IAM and MVC authentication tokens and handles re-authentication when necessary.

+- download_file(url): Downloads a file from a given URL. download_s3_file(s3_uri): Downloads a file from an S3 URI.
+Flask Routes:

+- /avscan: Endpoint to scan a file either from a URL or S3 URI using the ICAP protocol.

+- /dlpscan: Endpoint to perform a DLP scan on a file using McAfee's MVC API.
+Main Application: The Flask application runs the HTTP server and handles incoming scan requests.

+# LEGACY C# DOCUMENTATION FOLLOWS - TO BE CONVERTED

 # Introduction
 This project provides a REST API front-end to Skyhigh anti-malware and data classification services provided by Skyhigh Web Gateway (antimalware) and Skyhigh Cloud (data classification).
 The API accepts a URL or S3 UTI as an input and provides a scan response in JSON format.
 The C# code can be run directly as an Azure Function or anywhere else that can run a Docker container to provide a scalable microservice that processes synchronous anti-malware and classification/DLP requests.